vahinpalle/Automated-Daily-Email-Sender/README.md

 ## Application Set Up

-If you want to use an email other than ssairy.mailer@gmail.com to send the automated messages, do the following steps:
+If you chose to use an email other than ssairy.mailer@gmail.com to send the automated messages, do the following steps:

 - Open `sender.js` in a text editor off your choice
 - Within the `transporter` variable, set `user` to the email address you're using to send emails